 To avoid food drying out while cooking, the lid should fit tightly on the Dutch oven, and the top handle should be securely riveted.

-Ideally, the handle will be made of either silicone or a metal that can withstand high heat.
-Cheaper lid handles made of plastic or a composite material may crack.
+Ideally, the handle will be made of either silicone or a type of metal that can withstand high heat.
+Cheaper lid handles made of plastic or composite materials may crack.

 Side handles are a helpful addition to a Dutch oven.
 In addition, your cookware should have one or two strong wire handles (called a bail) that you can easily grab to raise and lower the pot.

 Feet on the bottom of a Dutch oven allow it to sit evenly over the heat source.

 In the oven and on the stovetop, they allow the pot to sit flat.